 What’s True: crusty fouling organisms and invasive species

 There are lots of fouling organisms–things that grow to cover ship bottoms, pilings, underwater equipment.
 Some are soft like certain kinds of algae, others are large and hard like mussels and oysters, and still others are crusty like the Fouling in the book.
-Bryazoans are like that, and there are many species of Bryazoans alive today.
+Bryozoans are like that, and there are many species of Bryozoans alive today.
 In the book, the Fouling turned out to be something scientists thought was extinct.

 When a new species arrives in an area, it can take over, crowd out the native environment and reak havoc.
 That’s what the Fouling does.
 Not all non-native species, introduced from somewhere else reak havoc, but when they do, they are called invasive species.
 They are very real, and they are a problem around the world.

 What’s Fiction: The Fouling in the book

 As it exists in the book, the Fouling is imaginary, pieced together from bits of reality.
 Nothing in nature is known to grow as rapidly as the Fouling.
 A crusty fouling organism has not crept up the coast of the United States and shut down ports.
 It certainly has not grown so quickly as to sink ships at sea.